 “The pictures are the best part,” Greg said.
 “We don’t get to see the buildings firsthand a lot of the time, so when we receive cool pictures around the property it really allows me to see the work come to life.

-According to Prince Concepts, The Caterpillar will have six special residential units and two live/work units in one large 46’ wide x 192’ long SteelMaster Q-Model hut.
+The Caterpillar, designed by real estate developer Philip Kafka, has six special residential units and two live/work units in one large 46’ wide x 192’ long SteelMaster Q-Model hut.

 Caterpillar won the 2021 Architizer A+Product Award for Best in Facades.
 Architizer’s A+Product Awards is the largest awards program for architecture and building products, celebrated by a global audience of 400+ million.

-The National D-Day Memorial Foundation started construction on its first Quonset hut in 2016.
-Since then, they’ve added two additional buildings to their property.
+The National D-Day Memorial Foundation has three Quonset huts on their property.
 The Quonset huts are painted an olive green to match the military-inspired look of the grounds.